 It is also expected the project will provide environmental benefits.
 This includes using a portion of the high-quality recycled water each year for environmental flows in the Bunyip River at Iona.

-Construction on the project is expected to commence in late 2025.
+Construction is expected to commence in late 2025 and be completed in mid-2029.

 Key project benefits